RichBurman/highlands_project5/README.md

     ###  User Profile Details
     - User Profile

     - User Profile - links to a page where the user can view their User Profile and Personal Information.
-Also this displays to the user their discount code.
+This also displays to the user a discount code.

     ![User Profile](https://res.cloudinary.com/dbagkfamv/image/upload/v1700346710/user_profile_ivrlgi.png)
     - Edit User Profile